-James Backhouse (1794 –1869) and George Washington Walker (1800–1859) were Quaker missionaries who travelled extensively throughout Australia, where they reported on conditions in the penal colonies and aboriginal settlements, as well as in Mauritius and South Africa.
-Their six-year mission helped Quakerism take root in Australia.
+James Backhouse (1794 –1869) and George Washington Walker (1800–1859) were Quaker missionaries who travelled extensively throughout Australia, where they reported on conditions in the penal colonies and aboriginal settlements.
+Their six-year mission introduced Quakerism to Australia, and helped it take root.
 In Tasmania, they have been called ‘The Conscience of the Colony’.

 James Backhouse was born to a Quaker family in Darlington and trained in a plant nursery in Norwich, where he became fascinated by the flora of Australia.

 His friend, George Washington Walker, was born in London to a Unitarian family and brought up by his grandmother in Newcastle.
 He was apprenticed to a Quaker linen draper in 1814.
 So impressed was he by the ethics of Friends that he joined the Society in 1827.

 Both were interested in Quaker service abroad and in 1831, supported by London Yearly Meeting, the two set sail on the barque ‘Science’, in company with a group of Chelsea Pensioners, en route to Van Diemen’s Land (now Tasmania).

 For the next six years, they travelled throughout Van Diemen’s Land, New South Wales and western Australia.
 Given free access to penal colonies and aboriginal settlements by the governors of both Van Diemen’s Land and New South Wales, they reported to them – often frankly and critically – on the conditions they found there.
 Backhouse also observed and collected samples of native plants, which he sent to Kew Gardens in London.